 With skyrocketing energy costs and environmental concerns lurking around every corner, homeowners across the country are looking more and more to how they can conserve energy in their home.
 Enter the U.S. Department of Energy’s Energy Star label, which applies to everything from refrigerators and air conditioners, to televisions and dishwashers.
+If you have a number of appliances in your home, it is important to protect them and keep maintenance costs down with a USA Home Warranty.
 While the idea behind the Energy Star label is to make it easier for homeowners to shop for energy efficient appliances, the question has to be asked whether the appliances that qualify are really worth the higher initial costs.
 This Pros, Cons, & Costs aims to find out.

 Energy Star Appliances: the Pros

 It seems that most of the hype around the Energy Star label is well deserved.
 According to journalist Judy Ketteler of GAIAM Life, Energy Star rated appliances saved homeowners over 14 billion dollars in 2006 alone, and reduced national fossil fuel emissions during that year by the equivalent of 25 million cars.
 As those numbers are bound to increase as technology advances, it’s clear that Energy Star appliances are a plus for the environment and your pocketbook at the same time.
 Here’s the Pros of installing Energy Star appliances in your home.